ybribri/eTemplate/README.md

     @import " ... path/filename.css";
 ```
 * templates can be used also in imported css files
-* HTML modules and CSS files can be nested multiple levels.
+* HTML modules, components and CSS files can be nested through multiple levels.

 ```
     feature.html >  _header.html